vasilisanagno/Meme-Generation-App/README.md

 ## How It Works

 1. Upload a portrait image.
-2. Choose from a variety of filters and features for meme customization.
+2. Choose from a variety of filters and algorithms for meme customization.
 3. Save the meme in jpeg format or clear the canvas for further editing.

 ## Running the Notebook